Common Core: Assessment

-Reception and criticism
+Reception

 The Common Core State Standards have drawn both support and criticism from politicians, analysts, and commentators.
 Teams of academics and educators from around the United States led the development of the standards, and additional validation teams approved the final standards.
 The teams drew on public feedback that was solicited throughout the process and that feedback was incorporated into the standards.
 The Common Core initiative only specifies what students should know at each grade level and describes the skills that they must acquire in order to achieve college or career readiness.
 Individual school districts are responsible for choosing curricula based on the standards.
 Textbooks bearing a Common Core label are not verified by any agency and may or may not represent the intent of the Common Core Standards.
 Some critics believe most current textbooks are not actually aligned to the Common Core, while others disagree.

-The mathematicians Edward Frenkel and Hung-Hsi Wu wrote in 2013 that the mathematical education in the United States is in "deep crisis" caused by the way math is currently taught in schools.
-Both agree that math textbooks, which are widely adopted across the states, already create "mediocre de facto national standards".
-The texts, they say, "are often incomprehensible and irrelevant".
+The mathematicians Edward Frenkel and Hung-Hsi Wu wrote in 2013 that the mathematical education in the United States was in "deep crisis", caused by the way math was being taught in schools.
+Both agreed that math textbooks, which were widely adopted across the states, already create "mediocre de facto national standards".
+The texts, they said, were "often incomprehensible and irrelevant".
 The Common Core State Standards address these issues and "level the playing field" for students.
 They point out that adoption of the Common Core State Standards and how best to test students are two separate issues.

 In 2012, Tom Loveless of the Brookings Institution called into question whether the standards will have any effect, and said that they "have done little to equalize academic achievement within states".
 In response to the standards, the libertarian Cato Institute claimed that "it is not the least bit paranoid to say the federal government wants a national curriculum."
 According to a study published by the Pioneer Institute, although the standards themselves are sound, their method of implementation has failed to deliver improvements in literacy, while numeracy has actually declined, due to the imposition of the mediocre curriculum sequences used in a number of mid-performing states, and the "progressive" teaching methods that are popular among Common Core developers.
 South Carolina Governor Nikki Haley said her state should not "relinquish control of education to the federal government, neither should we cede it to the consensus of other states."

 Educational analysts from the Thomas B. Fordham Institute determined that the Common Core standards "are clearly superior to those currently in use in 39 states in math and 37 states in English.
 For 33 states, the Common Core is superior in both math and reading."
-In a follow up study, researchers found that while some states were committed to updating their standards, more resources were still needed to ensure adequate implementation of those standards, including adequate course material, capacity to deliver assessments, and accountability systems.
+In a follow-up study, researchers found that while some states were committed to updating their standards, more resources were still needed to ensure adequate implementation of those standards, including adequate course material, capacity to deliver assessments, and accountability systems.